pachterlab/kite/README.md

 #### `featuremap.py FeatureBarcodes.csv --t2g ./FeaturesMismatch.t2g --fa ./FeaturesMismatch.fa --header --quiet`
 The featuremap.py program is run prior to the standard kallisto | bustools pipeline.
 It takes a .csv input and outputs "mismatch" transcript-to-gene (t2g) and fasta (fa) files that can be used by kallisto | bustools to complete pre-processing (see below and Vignettes).
 The program takes a single argument, FeatureBarcodes.csv, and outputs mismatch fasta and t2g files to the working directory.

-FeatureBarcodes.csv: path to a .csv-formatted file containing Feature Barcode names and sequences
+`FeatureBarcodes.csv` path to a .csv-formatted file containing Feature Barcode names and sequences

---t2g     Filepath for newly generated .t2g file.
+`--t2g`     Filepath for newly generated .t2g file.
 Default ./FeaturesMismatch.t2g <br>
---fa      Filepath for newly generated .fa file.
+`--fa`      Filepath for newly generated .fa file.
 Default ./FeaturesMismatch.fa <br>
---header  Optional flag.
+`--header`  Optional flag.
 Use --header if your CSV file contains a header. <br>
---quiet   Optional flag.
+`--quiet`   Optional flag.
 Do not print run information to standard out

 returns "mismatch" fasta and t2g files saved to the specified directory